korcankaraokcu/PINCE/CONTRIBUTING.md

     - [tests](./libpince/gdb_python_scripts/tests) - An example for .so extension, read more [here](https://github.com/korcankaraokcu/PINCE/wiki/Extending-PINCE-with-.so-files)

 # Code Style
 Formatting style is black defaults, except line length is 120.
-You can use black without parameters since we already use `pyproject.toml` for this setting
+You can use black without parameters since we already use `pyproject.toml` for this setting.
+Please do not format automatically generated files under GUI folder.
+Your changes will be overwritten by Qt Designer.
+More info at [UI Files](#ui-files)
 - Max characters per line: 120
 - Variable naming for libpince:
   - Classes: PascalCase